 While I now use Tailwind for my Pinterest strategy, I still occasionally reference back to this course for tips.
 It is updated periodically to stay up to date with Pinterest changes and I have found that the information in it is helpful and solid – whether you are committed to pinning manually or whether you use a scheduler.
 You can read more details from Carly and purchase the course here.

-2. Carly Campbell’s Making Sense Of Affiliate Marketing course
+2. Carly Campbell’s Affiliate Marketing For Bloggers

 Like her Pinteresting Strategies course, Carly’s Affiliate Marketing course is full of valuable content!
 Whether you already do some affiliate marketing or have never implemented any of it, this course is applicable and helpful.
 It outlines where and how to best place links in your posts, where to find affiliate programs to join, how to build links into your content in a way that gets clicks and purchases, and more.

 I invested in this course when I felt like I was really at a stand-still with growing my affiliate income.
 It helped me to find and connect with some new programs to earn from as well as to better place my links for higher returns.
 If you feel stuck with affiliate marketing or haven’t taken the plunge to even get started with it, I highly recommend the information that Carly provides in this course.